sheabunge/bp-security-check/README.md

 This plugin extends the functionality of [BuddyPress](https://wordpress.org/plugins/buddypress), which must be installed for this plugin to work

-1. Upload `bp-security-check.php` to the `/wp-content/plugins/` directory
+1. Upload the `bp-security-check` directory to `/wp-content/plugins/`
 2. Activate the plugin through the __(Plugins > Installed Plugins)__ menu in WordPress
-3. Done!
-The plugin has no settings to configure, just install and activate
+2. Visit the **Settings > BuddyPress > Settings** admin menu
+3. If you want to use the more secure reCAPTCHA mode, you will need to [register your site with Google](https://www.google.com/recaptcha/admin) and enter the site and secret keys.
+Otherwise, choose the 'legacy math method' to turn on security checks.

 ## Changelog

 ### 2.0.0
+* Converted code to class-based OOP format with namespaces
+* Added plugin settings
+* Implemented Composer for package management and classloading
+* Added reCaPTCHA security check method
 * Added Swedish translation by [Thord D. Hedengren](http://tdh.me)
 * Added Russian translation by [Howard Steele from SuperbWebsiteBuilders.com](http://superbwebsitebuilders.com/)